gavincyi/gavincyi.github.io/_posts/2023-02-01-when-do-we-need-pydantic.md

   stop_price: float
 ```

-You will fail to construct the class with an error `TypeError: non-default argument 'stop_price' follows default argument` if you use Python 3.9 or below.
+You will fail to construct the class with an error `TypeError: non-default argument 'stop_price' follows default argument` in Python 3.9 or below.
 The short answer is Python attempted to construct a constructor `__init__` that a default argument is between the non-default arguments, like below.

 ```
 def __init__(self, price: float, quantity: int, active: bool = True, stop_price: float):
     …
 ```

-The above issue was then resolved in Python 3.10+, but it means dataclass is not well-defined until later versions.
+The above issue was then [resolved](https://www.trueblade.com/blogs/news/python-3-10-new-dataclass-features) in Python 3.10+, but it means dataclass is not well-defined until later versions.

 ## Pydantic